prowler-cloud/prowler/docs/contact.md

 - Open an Issue or a Pull Request in our [**GitHub repository**](https://github.com/prowler-cloud/prowler).

-We will appreciate all types of feedback and contribution, Prowler would not be the same without our awesome community! 😃
+We will appreciate all types of feedback and contribution, Prowler would not be the same without our vibrant community! 😃